DEFRA/ffc-development-guide/docs/cicd.md

 - Set the `Script Path` to where the Jenkinsfile can be found in the repo
 - save the project
 - select `Build Now`

+### Troubleshooting

+#### Jenkins pipeline not permitted to run in process scripts
+If an exception of type `Jenkins CI Pipeline Scripts not permitted to use method groovy.lang.GroovyObject` is thrown, then complete the following steps.

+- select `Manage Jenkins` from the main menu
+- select `In-process Script Approval`
+- select `Approve` for Groovy